 This story, unique to Luke’s Gospel is probably not a parable because one of the characters has a name (which never happens in a parable): and what a name it is!
-“Lazarus” meaning, “God is my helper.”
-The rich man has no name inviting us into the story, into the character, into his experience. … more »
+“Lazarus” meaning, “God is my helper.” … more »

 It has taken me some time to get in a theater to see The Butler because I decided to read Will Haygood’s book first.
 In retrospect that may not have been a good plan for putting the film in a positive position.
 If you don’t read all of these comments, my suggestion is that you get the book and forget the movie, but do one or the other.
 Perhaps my imagination is simply more lively that Lee Daniels; but after two weeks with the book, the time in the theater would have been better spent taking a nap.

 I expected more.
 Perhaps it was because the timed release of the film coincided with the events in this nation 50 years ago: the March on Washington, Selma, and a bombing at a Baptist Church in Birmingham that still can bring tears to my eyes. … more »

 Amos 8, 4-7 + 1 Timothy 2, 1-8 + Luke 16, 1-13